How can you recognize genuine liquid Marseille soap?

 Additives to avoid

 In a world where cosmetics are often packed with synthetic additives, liquid Marseille soap must remain true to its original formula.
-So, it's important to be vigilant and avoid products containing parabens, silicones or sulfates.
+This is why it's important to be vigilant and avoid products containing parabens, silicones or sulfates.
 These substances can not only alter the quality of the soap, but also have a negative impact on our health and the environment.
 A true liquid Marseille soap is characterized by a short, easy-to-understand list of ingredients, with no superfluous gimmicks or foaming agents that would detract from the product's traditional heritage.

 Quality certifications